-OpenAFS for Stanford is used to mount directories in AFS to your Mac's desktop.
+OpenAFS for Stanford is used to mount AFS directories on your Mac's desktop.
 Once a drive is mounted you can see all the files and directories in that AFS location.
 You can also drag files between your local drives and your mounted AFS locations.

 Anyone with a full service SUNet ID can access their own AFS space, or space in other user, group, and department directories, provided they have been granted the necessary permissions.